Fleet Server known issues

 - 8.17.x (all patch versions)

-In this Fleet's logs this will appear as:
+In Fleet server's logs this will appear as:

 elastic fail 400: document_parsing_exception: [1:209] object mapping for [local_metadata] tried to parse field [local_metadata] as object, but found a concrete value